Joe Daniels, dean of the College of Business, dies at 60 years old

 Daniels was announced to be the dean of the College of Business Administration in January after serving as acting dean since May 2019.

-All of College of Business Administration classes are cancelled today and this evening.
-A prayer service will be held in the Alumni Memorial Union at 2 p.m.
+All of College of Business Administration classes were cancelled Wednesday.
+A prayer service was held in the Alumni Memorial Union at 2 p.m.
+Wednesday.

+A funeral and visitation Daniels will be held on Monday, Feb.
+17 at the Church of the Gesu, according to a university news release.

+The visitation will take place from 9-11 a.m, followed by a eulogy and a funeral Mass.
+A reception will be hosted at the AMU immediately after.

 Sarah Feldner, acting dean of the College of Communication, sent an email to communication faculty asking faculty to provide support to each other and students.